Sanatana-Linux/nixos-config/.github/README.md

 ```

-> You could get some hashes errors, just change the bad hashes in the config file to the given ones by the Nix Output.
+> You could get some hashes errors, just change the bad hashes in the configuration file to the given ones by the Nix Output.

 - Reboot, login as root, and change the password for your user using `passwd`
 - Log-in in to the display manager.